input-output-hk/atala-prism/prism-kotlin-sdk/docs/src/docs/modules/crypto.md

 extendedKey.path()
 ```

-Crypto module also supports derivation paths, so you can derive children keys as follows:
+This module also supports derivation paths, so you can derive children keys:
 ```kotlin:ank
 import io.iohk.atala.prism.kotlin.crypto.derivation.DerivationPath